 There are various nonimmigrant work visas to choose from, all depending on your circumstances and whether you meet the eligibility criteria for the visa category in question.
 Some of the most popular US work visas include:

-- L-1A visa: for overseas employees of multinational companies looking to transfer within the same company to an affiliated US office, or to establish a new office, whereby the employee works in an executive or managerial role.
+- L-1A visa: for foreign employees of multinational companies looking to transfer within the same company to an affiliated US office, or to establish a new office, whereby the employee works in an executive or managerial role.

-- L-1B visa: for overseas employees of multinational companies looking to transfer to an affiliated US office, or to set up a new office, whereby the employee has specialised knowledge of the employer’s products, services, processes and procedures.
+- L-1B visa: for foreign employees of multinational companies looking to transfer to an affiliated US office, or to set up a new office, whereby the employee has specialised knowledge of the employer’s products, services, processes and procedures.

-- O-1A visa: for overseas individuals who have extraordinary ability in the sciences, education, business or athletics looking to come to the US to work in their field, and for whom they have a US sponsor.
+- O-1A visa: for foreign individuals who have extraordinary ability in the sciences, education, business or athletics looking to come to the US to work in their field, and for whom they have a US sponsor.

-- O-1B visa: for overseas individuals who have extraordinary ability in the arts, or have demonstrated extraordinary achievement in the motion picture or television industry, looking to come to the US to work in their field, and for whom they have a US sponsor.
+- O-1B visa: for foreign individuals who have extraordinary ability in the arts, or have demonstrated extraordinary achievement in the motion picture or television industry, looking to come to the US to work in their field, and for whom they have a US sponsor.